apsimNGpy: API Reference

 Note:

-Added models are initially empty.
+Added models from Models namespace are initially empty.
 Additional configuration is required to set parameters.
 For example, after adding a Clock module, you must set the start and end dates.

 Example: